Entertaining way to immerse yourself in a language

 Lingopie French Review

 Lingopie offers quite a bit of content in French, ranging from cartoons and short dramas to LGBTQIA+ shows and sci-fi movies.
 All of the content comes from France, so if you want to learn a different variation like Canadian or Belgian French, Lingopie may not be the best option.
-Still, it’s one of the best ways to immerse yourself in the language and practice listening to native speakers.
+Still, it’s one of the best ways to immerse yourself in the language and practice listening to spoken French.

 To practice your speaking skills or brush up on French grammar, there are a lot of other French apps you can use along with Lingopie too.